ultralytics/yolov3/README.md

 Run `test.py` to validate the official YOLOv3 weights `checkpoints/yolov3.weights` against the 5000 validation images.
 You should obtain a mAP of .581 using this repo (https://github.com/ultralytics/yolov3), compared to .579 as reported in darknet (https://arxiv.org/abs/1804.02767).

-Run `test.py --weights checkpoints/latest.pt` to validate against the latest training checkpoint.
+Run `test.py --weights weights/latest.pt` to validate against the latest training

+oint.

 # Contact